Shashank1394/admin-panel/README.md

 1. **Starting the Backend**

-From the backend directory, run: npm run dev
+    From the backend directory, run:

+        ```bash
+        npm run dev

     or for production:

+        ```bash
         npm start

     The backend server will start on the port specified in the .env file (default is 5000).

 2. **Starting the Frontend**

-From the frontend directory, run: npm run dev
+    From the frontend directory, run:

+    ```bash
+    npm run dev

     The Vite development server will start and typically be accessible at http://localhost:3000.

 ## API Endpoints